Stylback/stylback.se/website/_posts/2024-01-15-gameboy-advance.md

 | :---: | :---: |
 | *Front shot of the GBA, the ABS plastic is visibly yellowed and there are multiple scratches.* | *Original artic-white color of the GBA.
 Source: [Wikimedia](https://commons.wikimedia.org/wiki/File:Wikipedia_gameboyadvance.jpg).
 Copyright: Public Domain.* |

 The model number on the back (`AC19789877`) told me it was manufactured for the European market.
-Opening the battery lid, the silkscreen visible through a small slit (`02 8-1`) told me the motherboard was a 40-pin model (as supposed to 32-pin).
+Opening the battery lid, the silkscreen visible through a small slit (`02 8-1`) told me the motherboard was a 40-pin model (as opposed to 32-pin).

 | ![](/assets/media/gameboy-advance/motherboard_model.jpg) |
 | :---: |